Obama victory infuriates Pakistani drone victims

 Pakistanis were largely indifferent in the run-up to Tuesday's election, expecting little change to the drone attacks regardless of whether Obama or Republican challenger Mitt Romney won.

-"I think Obama essentially has an anti-war instinct," he told Reuters.
-"Without the worry of being re-elected, he will de-escalate the war, including the use of drones.
-This is positive."

-But for Mohammad Khan, who is not related to the former cricketer, the damage is already done.

-The February 2009 drone attack that destroyed his home left him as the main provider for 13 family members, forcing him to move to Islamabad and work with a real estate company.
+For Khan, the February 2009 drone attack on his home left him as the main provider for 13 surviving family members, forcing him to move to Islamabad and work with a real estate company.

 "When the Sandy hurricane came, I thought that Allah would wipe away America," he said.
 "America just wants to take over the world."

-(Additional reporting by Hafiz Wazir in Wana, Haji Mujtaba in Miranshah and Mehreen Zahra-Malik in Islamabad; Editing by Ron Popeski and Robert Birsel)
+(Additional reporting by Hafiz Wazir in Wana, Haji Mujtaba in Miranshah, and Mehreen Zahra-Malik in Islamabad; Editing by Ron Popeski)